DataDog/documentation/content/en/monitors/_index.md

 ## Overview

 Datadog Monitors provide vital visibility into your infrastructure, enabling proactive detection and response to performance issues and outages in real-time.
-By configuring monitors to track essential metrics and thresholds, organizations can promptly receive alerts, allowing them to address problems before customer impact or system downtime occurs.
-Additionally, with the capacity planning feature, businesses can predict resource needs for growing workloads, avoiding performance degradation by scaling infrastructure proactively.
+Configure monitors to track essential metrics and thresholds, so organizations can promptly receive alerts, allowing them to address problems before customer impact or system downtime occurs.

-Datadog also allows users to monitor critical changes by actively checking metrics, integration availability, and network endpoints, all managed conveniently on the Alerting platform.
-Simplify monitoring and response processes, enhance operational efficiency, and ensure optimal performance with Datadog Monitors.
+Monitor critical changes by actively checking metrics, integration availability, and network endpoints, all managed conveniently on the Alerting platform.
+With Datadog Monitors you can:
+- Simplify monitoring and response processes
+- Enhance operational efficiency
+- Ensure optimal performance

 ## Getting started

 The fastest way to start with Datadog Monitors is with [Recommended Monitors][1].
-These are a collection of monitors within Datadog that have been preconfigured by Datadog, integration partners, and other users.
+These are a collection of monitors within Datadog that are preconfigured by Datadog and integration partners.

-Build your own monitors from scratch in lab environments in the Learning Center, or in your application by following the Getting Started with Monitors guide.
+You can also build your own monitors from scratch in lab environments in the Learning Center, or in your application by following the Getting Started with Monitors guide.

 {{< whatsnext desc="Use the following resources to create:" >}}
     {{< nextlink href="/getting_started/monitors/" >}}Getting started with Monitors: Guide on how to build a metric based monitor{{< /nextlink >}}